Quotations 101

 Did he really believe that she died of humiliation?

 This was recommended by one of my exes.
-Apparently even a thoughtless creep knows a quality flick.
+Apparently even a thoughtless creep can recognize a quality flick.

 I'm not a fan of horror by any means, but I ventured to watch this one at the recommendation of my friend Michele.
 I found it *way* more funny than scary.